vinejs/vinejs.dev/content/docs/guides/getting_started.md

 ## Custom error messages

-When calling the `vine.validate` method, you may define custom error messages.
+You may define custom error messages when calling the `validate` method.
 Messages can be defined for rules or a `field + rule` combination.

 See also: [Guide on custom error messages](./custom_error_messages.md)